MiraReisinger/NLP_assignment2_group4/README.md

 DEPENDENCY RELATION

 A dependency relation shows, as it already is in the name, the dependency of different tokens within the sentence to each other.
-While looking at the dependency, the relation between predicate and argument can be detected.
+While looking at the dependency, the relation between predicate and argument can be detected. spaCy also takes the passive dependencies into consideration and marks them accordingly.

 HEAD OF DEPENDENCY